Year, Departure Type

 Airlines are free to revise luggage policies without notice, and certain airlines have different baggage allowances for different classes of service.
 Researching and complying with airline luggage restrictions is the responsibility of the guest, and Tauck cannot be held responsible for any costs or disruptions to travel caused by the failure to research and comply with airline policies.

-Carry-on Luggage - General
+ge - General

 Although oversize bags and wheeled, carry-on luggage are popular for airline travel, they are often not convenient or appropriate for motor coach travel or for many on-tour flights.
 Most modern sightseeing motor coaches offer limited space for numerous or larger items.
 Space under seats or in the overhead rack is typically small, and designed to accommodate items like coats, hats, purses, and small camera bags, etc.